Ontario Rugby Football Union: Decline

-With the return of peace, however, the ORFU found it increasingly difficult to compete in an environment dominated by the IRFU and the Western Interprovincial Football Union, which had both become fully professional.
+With the return of peace, the ORFU found it increasingly difficult to compete in a sport dominated by the IRFU and the Western Interprovincial Football Union, which had both become fully professional.
 Indeed, by then it was the only fully amateur union still challenging for the Grey Cup.
 Even so, it retained enough prestige that it played the WIFU champion for a berth in the Grey Cup final.
-The IRFU was reluctant to accept the WIFU as a full equal even after it was clear that its quality of play had become the equal of the IRFU.
+The IRFU was reluctant to accept the WIFU as a full equal, even after the Calgary Stampeders won the national title in 1948.
+While the IRFU would go on to win the next five Grey Cups after that, it generally triumphed in close contests against WIFU opposition who had consistently outclassed ORFU champions in successive Grey Cup semifinals.